molpopgen/fwdpp/doc/md/policies.md

 __A fitness policy is a function or function object taking two iterators pointing to gametes are arguments are returning a double.
 The pointers are the diploid's haplotypes, and the return value is the fitness.__
 ### Site-dependent models of fitness

 The library provides a fitness policy called __KTfwd::site\_dependent\_fitness__.
 This function object requires two additional policies defining what to do with homozygous sites and heterozygous sites.
-These ``homozygote'' and ``heterozygote'' policies may be trivially defined as lambda expressions:
+These "homozygote'' and "heterozygote'' policies may be trivially defined as lambda expressions:

 ~~~{.cpp}
   struct multiplicative_diploid